-Tekedra Mawakana, chief operating officer of Waymo
+Tekedra Mawakana, Co-CEO, Waymo

-Tekedra Mawakana became Waymo’s COO in 2019 and brought decades of experience to steer the autonomous driving technology company’s business strategy and operations.
+Tekedra Mawakana became Waymo’s Co-CEO in 2021 and brought decades of experience to steer the autonomous driving technology company’s business strategy and operations.
 Her mission is to ensure Waymo’s autonomous driving technology fulfills its promise to bring greater safety, convenience, and efficiency to our nation’s roads.
 Mawakana was cited by Vulog as one of the “Top 20 in 2020 Influential Women in Mobility'' and has been instrumental in making the idea of autonomous driving technology accessible to the masses.
 Last August, Mawakana moderated the inaugural Self-Driven Women event, where panelists discussed the role mentorship and a diverse workforce have in driving mobility forward.

 Inspiring the future generation of mobility professionals